KentStateWeb/rwd/_assignments/research.md

 1. Create a new folder (subdirectory) within your site called "research".
 2. Output a PDF file with the contents of your research and place it in the "research" directory.
-3. Create a new index.html file within the root of your website folder.
+3. Create a new index.html file within the root of your website folder (if there is not one there already.
+You probably created on in class already).
 4. Add the required DOCTYPE information to the HTML file.
 You can use <a href="https://gist.github.com/challahan/0f8d805423259882cbc2">this template</a> (also embedded below).
 4. On your root index.html file, add an H1 called Project Timeline and afterward, an H2 with Date: Research/Competitive Analysis.
 6. Add a link to your Research PDF file under the H2.
 The link point to research/YOURPDFFILE.pdf.
 7. After you've commited and synced your changes via GitHub Desktop, you can submit both the timeline hyperlink and the link to the research document (PDF) via Blackboard Learn.
 Note: Don't link to the local version on your computer.
 You need to access the live version on the web with the GitHub.io URL.
-It should be something like: http://rwd-test.github.io/sample-project
+It should be something like: http://rwd-test.github.io/sample-project.
+Only one person needs to submit the files to the repository and Blackboard Learn, since this is a group assignment.

 <script src="https://gist.github.com/challahan/0f8d805423259882cbc2.js"></script>